KARTHIK-RAO-4572/SIH-2023/README.md

-# SIH-2023
+# Smart India Hackathon 2023
-This is test repository  for SIH 2023
+This repository contains code for partially developed project, "TELEMEDICINE", as part of Smart India Hackathon 2023.
+Visit branches for the code